-Moving Average is calculated by taking the average closing prices of a currency for the last x number of periods
+To calculate Moving Average, take the average closing prices of a currency for the last x number of periods.

-Let’s take a look at the three types of moving averages.
+Let’s take a look at the 3 types of moving averages in forex.

 - Simple/Arithmetic Moving Average(SMA)